xh3210578/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 ### Fund your node's wallet.

 To start up your node, you will already have provided your node with gETH for gas and gBZZ which was transferred into your chequebook when your node was initialised and will be used to interact with other nodes using the *SWAP* protocol.
-In order to access more funds to buy batches of stamps, go to the #faucet channel on our Discord server.
+In order to access more funds to buy batches of stamps, go to the [#faucet]() channel on our [Discord Server](https://discord.gg/wdghaQsGq5).

 `/faucet stamps 0xabeecde123...`